legiongis/test-package-load/README.md

 ```

 ## load data
-To load data the target must be an arches project, rather than the arches application:
+To load data the target must be an arches project rather than the arches application:

 ```
 arches-project create myproject